• Skip to primary navigation

 These aji peppers have a good level of heat to them, but if you're looking for an even HOTTER hot sauce, either add in a few heat level peppers that you'd like to cook with, such as habanero peppers or ghost peppers, or just use those exclusively for a different but delicious sauce.

-Aside from drizzling it over anything you please, here's a post I did about How to Cook with Hot Sauce.
+• Aside from drizzling this sauce over anything you please, here's a post I did about How to Cook with Hot Sauce.
 As if you need even MORE reasons to eat hot sauce.
 I hope you find it helpful!

 Check out These Related Recipes: